vgalin/html2image/README.md

 <summary> Multiple arguments can be passed to the constructor (click to expand):</summary>

 -   `browser` :  Browser that will be used, set by default to `'chrome'` (the only browser supported by HTML2Image at the moment)
--   `chrome_path` and  `firefox_path` : The path or the command that can be used to find the executable of a specific browser.
+-   `browser_path` : The path or the command that can be used to find the executable of a specific browser.
 -   `output_path` : Path to the folder to which taken screenshots will be outputed.
 Default is the current working directory of your python program.
 -   `size` : 2-Tuple reprensenting the size of the screenshots that will be taken.
 Default value is `(1920, 1080)`.
--   `temp_path` : Path that will be used by html2image to put together different resources *loaded* with the `load_str` and `load_file` methods.
+-   `temp_path` : Path that will be used to put together different resources when screenshotting strings of files.
 Default value is `%TEMP%/html2image` on Windows, and `/tmp/html2image` on Linux and MacOS.

 Example:
 ```python